Indiana Jones Adventure: Ride experience

-Mara then cries out in torment, "You looked into my eyes!
+During his rescinds, Mara cries out, "You looked into my eyes!
 Your path now leads to the Gates of Doom!"
-(For the Observatory of the Future scene, Mara's last line is changed to, "Your destiny now lies beyond the Gates of Doom!").
+(For the Observatory of the Future scene, Mara's last line is changed to, "Your destiny now lies beyond the Gates of Doom!")

 The transport momentarily appears to head toward an exit before making a sharp left turn into a large crumbling corridor.
 Using the hydraulic systems, the transport is given the effect of being lifted off the ground as it floats towards the Gates of Doom.
 Lightning flashes along the walls, illuminating large cobra statues overhead as the transport continues forward.
-The Gates of Doom pulsate with green mist, and an audio-animatronic Indiana Jones struggles to keep the doors closed.
+The Gates of Doom pulsate with green mist, and an audio-animatronic Indiana Jones (voiced by Dave Temple) struggles to keep the doors closed.
 Jones pushes the doors shut, making the transport drop to the ground, and scolds the tourists for looking into the idol's eyes.
 He instructs them to proceed up the steps to the left.
 The transport then accelerates up the flight of stairs.